drubinstein/pokerl/content/docs/chapter-1/breakdown/team_rocket/index.md

 Pokémon contains mandatory quests involving the game's antagonists, Team Rocket.
 These events require defeating trainers, obtaining special items, and solving in-game puzzles.
 Thankfully, these quests must be accomplished in a linear order.
 For completeness, hare are all the tasks required to to complete the Rocket storyline:

-- Defeat the rockets blocking the exit to Mt.
+- Defeat the Rockets blocking the exit to Mt.
 Moon (post Brock).
-- Defeat the rocket at the end of Nugget Bridge north of Cerulean City.
+- Defeat the Rocket at the end of Nugget Bridge north of Cerulean City.
-- Defeat the rocket at the exit of Cerulean City.
+- Defeat the Rocket at the exit of Cerulean City.
-- Defeat the rocket guard in the Celadon City Casino.
+- Defeat the Rocket guard in the Celadon City Casino.
 - Press the poster switch the Celadon City Casino Rocket guard is guarding and enter the Rocket hideout.
-- Solve the Rocket hideout maze puzzle on BF3 to get to BF4.
+- Solve the Rocket hideout maze puzzle on basement floor (BF) 3 to get to BF4.
 - Beat the Rocket grunt in BF4.
 - Pick up the dropped elevator key from the BF4 Rocket Grunt.
 - Solve the maze puzzle on BF2.